mvysny/renogy-client/README.md

 The `DateTime` column is an unix timestamp: a number of seconds since the Epoch 00:00:00 UTC on 1 January 1970.
-It's directly compatible with the "number input" timestamp of the [sqlite Grafana plugin](https://grafana.com/grafana/plugins/frser-sqlite-datasource/).
+It's directly compatible with the official [PostgreSQL Grafana plugin](https://grafana.com/docs/grafana/latest/datasources/postgres/).

 Values for the `ChargingState` column: